 The first thing you must do to get to Choquequirao from Lima is to get to Cusco.
 Here are three options.

-Several airlines offer daily flights to Cusco from Lima with just over an hour of flight time.
-Many international travelers take a connecting flight to Cusco from Lima directly after arriving in Peru.
+Several airlines offer daily flights from Lima to Cusco with a flight time of just over an hour.
+Many international travelers take a connecting flight from Lima to Cusco directly after arriving in Peru.
 If this is the case for your itinerary, please note that you must clear customs before your connecting flight.

-If time is on your side, a bus trip to Cusco from Lima will show you the natural diversity and beauty of Peru.
+If time is on your side, a bus trip from Lima to Cusco will reveal Peru’s natural diversity and beauty.
 Bus companies such as Cruz del Sur and Ormeño offer different routes with different travel times.
-The faster option (18–21 hours) takes passengers to Cusco from Lima via Nazca and Abancay.
-The extended option (24–27 hours) also goes from Lima to Nazca.
+The faster option (18–21 hours) takes passengers from Lima to Cusco via Nazca and Abancay.
+The extended option (24–27 hours) also departs from Lima and arrives in Nazca.
 However, it passes through Arequipa before arriving in Cusco.

 Then, we begin the trek from Cusco to Choquequirao.
 It can be done as a separate trek or combined with a hike to Machu Picchu and completed independently or with a tour company.
-The walk to the Choquequirao ruins lasts between 04 and 05 days, combined with a visit to Machu Picchu, which will require 08 to 09 days.
+The walk to the Choquequirao ruins takes 4 to 5 days, and visiting Machu Picchu will require an additional 8 to 9 days.

 Three trails lead to Choquequirao: one from Cachora, one from Huanipaca, and another from Yanama.

-To get to Cachora or Huanipaca, take the bus from Cusco to Abancay and get off at the stop called “Ramal de Cachora,” the detour to Cachora or Huanipaca (just after Saywite).
+To get to Cachora or Huanipaca, take the bus from Cusco to Abancay and get off at the “Ramal de Cachora” stop, the detour to Cachora or Huanipaca (just after Saywite).

-Many bus companies depart to Abancay from Terminal Terrestre in Cusco, but the schedules are not usually online.
-The cost of the ticket is approximately PEN 20.
+Many bus companies depart for Abancay from Terminal Terrestre in Cusco, but the schedules are usually not online.
+The ticket costs approximately PEN 70.

 Get off the bus at Ramal (from Cachora)